daryllxd/lifelong-learning/self-improvement/monk-mode.md

 - Leading a life of continuous instant gratification leads to nowhere but a path of regret and failure.
 - *If all you do is distract yourself by spending your time on junk activities, there'll be no time left for the things that really matter: activities that build long term value.*
 - Cutting your social time to a bare minimum is incredibly important, more important than you think. *It's nearly impossible to lead a productive life when people are telling you their problems, gossiping, and introducing otherwise vapid and unimportant nonsense into your life.*
-- Minimizing distractions: low quality people, low quality media. *You need to quarantine yourself from all of it, and it is only then that you'll be able to focus on channelling your desire to be better into real life gains.*
+- Minimizing distractions: low quality people, low quality media. **You need to quarantine yourself from all of it, and it is only then that you'll be able to focus on channelling your desire to be better into real life gains.**
-- *If you hate yourself or do not value yourself, it's because you've not given a reason to value yourself.
-We don't just disrespect others who are low value, we disrespect ourselves for it too.*
+- **If you hate yourself or do not value yourself, it's because you've not given a reason to value yourself.
+We don't just disrespect others who are low value, we disrespect ourselves for it too.**
 - If the bulk of your time goes to junk activities, you will be directionless.
 There will be no feedback loops in your life to give you self-esteem.
 - There will be an absence of activity where you push yourself, see a small gain, and then feel the resulting pride that comes from becoming better at something and seeing yourself grow in some small way.
-- As humans, we are meant to grow, to flourish, to actualize.
-The higher your social value, the more you will come to value

 ### Core structure of monk mode